Determination of Nitrogen Content Percentage by Kjeldahl Method

 • Digestion tubes

-• Milk: Do not forget to bring any brand of milk.
+• Milk: Do not forget to bring any brand of milk or casein power.

 Nitrogen Content Procedure

-2) Reagents for digestion: to each milk sample and also to an empty digestion tube (blank) add the followings:
+2) Reagents for digestion: to each milk sample and also to an empty digestion tube (blank) add the following:

 • 2 tablets of K2SO4 + Se catalyst